 - Artists must maintain a strong studio presence, maximizing use of available facilities to create significant work.

 Studios Inc Director will submit the call for artists as per guidelines on the studiosinc.org website.
-The submission window will last for 30 Days.
+The submission window close on October 2, 2018 @ 3:00 PM.
 Studios Inc Director will screen the applications to ensure all meet the eligibility requirements for the program; those applications that do not will be set aside.

 Studios Inc Director will convene a Selection Panel.
 The Selection Panel will be comprised of seven (7) voting individuals; at least two (2) of whom will be female, with the Studios Inc Director serving as a non-voting facilitator and adviser.
 The panel will be composed of: